5 dazzling jewellery shops in Rome

 5) Sottobosco

 This tiny space punches above its weight in terms of creativity and surprises.
 The shop focuses on artisanal jewellery and design from rising European talent, with an emphasis on sustainable materials.
-One of their favourite lines is WeWood, an Italian company that makes watches from recycled wood.
+Many of the lines they carry feature romantic pieces and some are made in-house.

 Join the community